Pranavyas/ToDoList-ajax/README.md

 • Each added task will show number of days left to complete the task or number of days pending

-• Ones completed task can be marked completed, no deadline will b will be shown and task will be marked completed.
+• Ones completed task can be marked completed, no deadline will be will be shown and task will be marked completed.

 • List is updated, deleted, inserted by ajax, no browser reloading